catinclay/TwitchPBPExpander/README.md

 Never missing out any exciting moment of your favorite streamer!

 # Features
- * Expand the PBP video
+ * Expands the PBP video
- * Unmute PBP video
+ * Unmutes the PBP video

  <h4 align="center">